-We support the government-backed Davies report, Hampton Alexander and Parker reviews, which set goals for UK companies regarding the representation of women and ethnic minorities on boards, executive teams and senior management.
-Therefore, in developed markets without relevant legal requirements, we expect boards to be composed of at least 33% female directors.
+We support the government-backed FTSE Women Leaders Review and Parker Review which set goals for UK companies regarding the representation of women and ethnic minorities on boards, executive teams and in leadership positions.
+The Financial Conduct Authority (FCA) has also set targets on diversity for certain companies for boards and senior board positions.
+Therefore, in the UK we expect boards to be composed of at least 40% female directors.
+For developed markets without legal requirements the threshold will be 33%.
 Where relevant, this threshold will be rounded down to account for board size.
 Recognising varying market practices, we generally expect emerging market and Japanese companies to have at least one female on the board.
 We will vote against the chair of the nomination committee where this is not the case and there is no positive momentum or progress.
-On ethnic diversity, we expect FTSE 100 companies to have met the Parker Review target and FTSE 250 companies to disclose the ethnic diversity of their board and have a credible plan to achieve the Parker Review targets by 2024.
-We will vote against the chair of the nomination committee at FTSE 100 companies where the Board does not have at least one person from an ethnic minority background, unless there are mitigating circumstances or plans to address this have been disclosed.
+On ethnic diversity, we will vote against the Chair of the nomination committee at FTSE 100 companies where the Board does not have at least one person from an ethnic minority background, and from 2024, we will also vote against the Chair of the nomination committee at FTSE 250 companies unless there are mitigating circumstances or plans to address this have been disclosed.
+In the US we will generally vote against the nomination committee chair at Russel 1000 companies that fail to disclose sufficient racial and ethnic board demographic information.